I Love Your Lifestyle

 I Love Your Lifestyle is a Swedish emo band from Jönköping, currently based in Gothenburg and Malmö.
-The band was formed in 2012, and has released three full length albums.
+The band was formed in 2012, and has released four full length albums.
 Their second album The Movie received a positive review from Pitchfork, who described their music as "a combustible flashpoint where emo’s unhinged rhythms meets indie-pop song forms".

 Their third album, No Driver, was released by Counter Intuitive Records and Dog Knight Productions on 23 October 2020.